RobertsBatars/ai-node-builder/node_creation_guide.md

 - **Return a Tuple**: The `execute` method **must** return a tuple for its outputs, even if there is only one.
 For a single output, return `(my_value,)`.
 For no outputs, return `()`.
 To conditionally prevent an output from firing, return the `SKIP_OUTPUT` object in its place in the tuple.
 - **Clear Naming**: Use descriptive names for your node class, sockets, and widgets.
 This makes the system easier to use for everyone.
 - **Check the Frontend**: Remember that the `widget_type` you specify in the backend must have a corresponding implementation in `web/index.html` to render correctly.
-- **Test Tool Integration**: If implementing tool-calling nodes, be aware that the tool system has been implemented but not thoroughly tested.
+- **Follow Tool Node Conventions**: When implementing tool-calling nodes, follow the MCP-inspired dual-mode pattern shown in the examples.
+The tool calling system is fully functional and tested.

 By following this guide, you can extend the AI Node Builder with powerful, custom functionality.
 Happy building!